Bintou1/Codebook/README.md

 # Codebook

-This is a codebook I creared as pasrt of project for Data Analysis course in Spring 2023.
+This is a codebook I creared as part of project for Data Analysis course in Spring 2023.
 The assignment asked us to collect data and .....

 My project looks at the relationship between XYZ....
 I gathered data from XYZ...
 I did XYZ to clean it